Rational motivic path spaces and Kim's relative unipotent section conjecture: Introduction

-\segment{}{} The pattern of symmetry between the global column on the left and the local column on the right is broken after the third row.
+\segment{unpalb}{} Returning to the diagram of segment \ref{diasimple}, the pattern of symmetry between the global column on the left and the local column on the right is broken after the third row.
 There are several reasons for this.
 For one, we currently lack a t-structure on the triangulated category of mixed Tate motives over the local scheme $Z_p$.
 This leads us to replace nonabelian motivic cohomology with the nonabelian syntomic cohomology

-Here $\pi_1^{\m{MTF\phi}}(Z_p)$ denotes the fundamental group of the category of mixed Tate filtered $\phi$ modules \cite{ChatUnv} and $\pi_1^\un(X)^\m{F\phi}$ is, at least a priori, the filtered $\phi$ realization of the unipotent fundamental group.
+Here $\pi_1^{\m{MTF\phi}}(Z_p)$ denotes the fundamental group of the category of mixed Tate filtered $\phi$ modules \cite{ChatUnv} and $\pi_1^\un(X)^\m{F\phi}$ is the filtered $\phi$ realization of the unipotent fundamental group.
 An appropriate realization functor defined on the triangulated level gives us a map

 The nonabelian syntomic cohomology is then isomorphic to $\pi_1^\dR(X)/F^0$, the Tannakian fundamental group of the category of unipotent vector bundles with integrable connection on $X_{K_p}$ modulo the 0th step in its Hodge filtration.
-It's an important feature of Kim's construction (and another reason for breaking the symmetry) that the resulting map
+By composing this isomorphism with the map (*) we obtain a map

-is given in coordinates by $p$-adic iterated integrals \`a la Besser--Coleman \cite{Besser, Coleman} which can often be computed algorithmically.
+studied for instance by Kim \cite{kimii} and known as the \emph{unipotent $p$-adic Albanese map}.
+(This map specializes to the one labeled $\al$ in the diagram, since in the mixed Tate case we have $F^0 = 0$.)
+It's an important feature of Kim's construction (and another reason for breaking the symmetry) that this map is given in coordinates by $p$-adic iterated integrals \`a la Besser--Coleman \cite{Besser, Coleman} which can often be computed algorithmically.